davidchalifoux/kaput-cli/README.md

 OPTIONS
-  --all            (all files of the user will be returned) --filter=filter  (filter property by partial string matching, ex: name=foo) --limit=limit    (number of items to return, if -1 is used, all files will be retreived recursively.
+  --all            (all files of the user will be returned) --filter=filter  (filter property by partial string matching, ex: name=foo) --json           (output data as pure JSON instead of in a table) --limit=limit    (number of items to return, if -1 is used, all files will be retreived recursively.
 Default is 1000.)
   --sort=sort